spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 The project globs option allows you to specify files and directories outside of the project root that the stack cares about.
 In the absence of push policies, any changes made to the project root and any paths specified by project globs will trigger Spacelift runs.

 !!! warning
     Project globs do not mount the files or directories in your project root.
-They are used primarily for triggering your stack when for example there are changes to a module outside of the project root.
+They are used primarily for triggering your stack when, for example, there are changes to a module outside of the project root.

 ![](../../assets/screenshots/stack/settings/source-code_project-globs.png)